nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 2. Network Partition:
     - Split between the two regions.

 3. Expected Outcome:
-    - The London region will have more nodes and maintain a majority.
-      - All database partitions will be available with logical racks and replication factor > 1.
-    - The Paris region, with fewer nodes, may experience reduced availability and performance.
-      - Most likely will not have any active database partitions.

-4. Imagine a catastrophic event where the majority of the London region's 4 nodes go permanently offline.
-What would the cluster state look like, and how would client connectivity be affected?
+    - Data will be at rest in the minorty Paris cluster but unavailable
+    - With replication factor 2 or more and strong consistency manually resetting the roster to the available nodes will bring the system back online without data loss.

 We'll focus on this scenario as it presents an intriguing challenge.